The Imperial Pilgrimage Routes of Japan

 Day 5: Hosshinmon-Oji to Yunomine via Hongu

 In the morning, we’ll rejoin the Nakahechi trail at Hosshinmon-Oji, one of the five major Oji, or smaller shires, along the route.
-It once marked the outermost boundary of Hongu Taisha scared precinct and was called “the gate of awaking of aspiration to enlightenment.”
+It once marked the outermost boundary of Hongu Taisha sacred precinct and was called “the gate of awakening of aspiration to enlightenment.”

 Day 6: Ukegawa to Koguchi